 WHAT WE DO

-The Zero Tolerance Initiative is a global coalition led by indigenous peoples, local community representatives and supportive NGOs working collectively to address the root causes of killings and violence against human rights defenders linked to global supply chains.
+The Zero Tolerance Initiative (ZTI) is a global coalition led by indigenous peoples and local community representatives working collectively to address the root causes of killings and violence against human rights defenders linked to global supply chains.

 To become a member of ZTI,